 The access to food resources (i.e., pasture and water) was the second most cited intervention for cattle and shoats (Figure 2).
 Competition for rangeland and access to water is prevalent as water is distributed along the main River (i.e., Mwenezi River) that delineates the border between the communal land and the Gonarezhou national park.
 During the dry season, a few pools of water remain in the riverbed to water wild and domestic ungulates and constrain livestock pasture to a few kilometres around those pools (Zengeya et al., 2014; 2015).
 A report by the Zimbabwe Resilience Building Fund (2017) showed that the trekking distance for water for livestock in Chiredzi district was above the normal 2km.
 This distance-to-water constraint in the dry season has important implications for pasture access and disease spread (Guerrini et al. 2019).
 This limited access to pasture during the dry season is compounded by the lack of access to credits by smallholder farmers to purchase commercial feed for supplement provision (Gilbert et al., 2022).
 Livestock benefit from improved feed supply through larger quantities and improved quality of crop residues (Tui et al., 2021).
-The different importance implied in the preference for feed intervention among cattle and goats could be due to the perception and observation that herbaceous grazing becomes more limited for cattle compared to goats, which can forage more efficiently on the predominant woody vegetation.
+The different importance implied in the preference for feed intervention among cattle and goats could be due to the perception and observation that herbaceous grazing becomes more limited for cattle compared to goats, which can browse more efficiently on the predominant woody vegetation.
 Poultry, on the other hand rated higher in the feed intervention partly because this species needs feed to be brought to them.
 This supports the well documented LPS constraints in these contexts (Van Rooyen and Homann-Kee Tui, 2009; Chatikobo et al., 2013; Tui et al., 2021).

 For poultry, the most preferred intervention was restocking.
 Boschveld chicken have been only introduced recently in the area (2019).
 This breed which requires more inputs (e.g., veterinary drugs) and labour is susceptible to the harsh environment and predation in the area (Mudavanhu et al., 2024).
 Those constraints may explain the need for restoking chicken in the area.
 Women are usually in charge of the management of chicken locally and they play a major role in rural family poultry production and are generally the main owners and managers of poultry (Assan, 2014; Gueye, 2000; Njuki and Sanginga, 2013).
 After restocking, the most listed intervention for poultry was access to drugs and vaccines.
 Chicken diseases such as Newcastle disease induce high mortality in chicken in sub-Saharan Africa (Miguel et al. 2013).
 During the study, a suspicion of Newcastle disease outbreak killed many birds and left many homes with very few to no birds (Madzinga B., personal communication, November 2019).
 Respondents had no prior knowledge about vaccination for poultry diseases like Newcastle disease and requested interventions on training on health management of poultry.
 Only poultry interventions had mention of shelter, presumable due to their higher vulnerability to predation in the area.
 In implementing their project, “Strengthening resilience to enhance food security and nutrition of vulnerable rural communities to cope with recurrent shocks and stressors in Chiredzi district”, the Mwenezi Development Training Centre have implemented interventions on developing poultry shelter for the local communities (MDTC, 2022).